pascalhabluetzel/grifo/README.md

 ### To do list

-- Write a bash or python code for what is now written in R (conversions between csv and fasta formats)
+- Write a bash or python code for what is now written in R (conversions between csv and fasta formats).
--
+- Write code to make an OTU table.
+- Generalize basecalling and demultiplexing for most popular library preparation protocols.

 # BRICO
 BRICO is an analysis pipeline for nanopore metabarcoding sequence data.